Alex6323/ictmon/README.md

-# Ict Network Monitor (ictmon)
+# Ict Node Monitor (Ictmon)

 ## About

-*ictmon* is a small tool to monitor the activity of an Ict node running the [iota-ixi-zeromq](https://gitlab.com/Stefano_Core/iota-ixi-zeromq) extension module introduced by community member Stefano.
-The Ict node software itself is developed by the IOTA foundation and open-source.
+*Ictmon* is a small tool to monitor the activity of an Ict node running the [Ictmon.ixi](https://github.com/Alex6323/Ictmon.ixi) extension module, that was specifically designed to be able to serve interesting data to *Ictmon*.
+The open-source Ict node software itself is developed by the IOTA foundation.
 Its ongoing development can be followed here: [Ict](https://github.com/iotaledger/ict).

+## Features
+* inbound TPS (1 minute moving average)
+* inbound TPS (10 minutes moving average)
+* TPS graph
+* ZeroMQ API (with `--api` argument)
+* Muliple nodes monitoring (with `--node-list` argument)

-For now *ictmon* simply calculates the current tps (transactions per second) running through the Ict node it listens to.
+For now *Ictmon* simply calculates the current inbound tps (transactions per second) of the Ict node it listens to.
 I hope many more features like various types of transaction filters, multi-node support and other interesting metrics will be added in the near future.

 ## Running the precompiled binary